External affairs ministry rejects US media report claiming ‘secret memo’ targeted Sikh separatists

 Nijjar was a supporter of Khalistan, an independent Sikh nation sought by some groups.
 He was the head of the Khalistan Tiger Force, which is designated a terrorist outfit in India.

 India rejected Trudeau’s allegations as “absurd and motivated”.
-Later, India’s External Affairs Minister S Jaishankar said he had informed Canada that it was not New Delhi’s policy to engage in such acts.
+On September 26, India’s External Affairs Minister S Jaishankar said he had informed Canada that it was not New Delhi’s policy to engage in such acts.

-On November 15, Jaishankar said that India has not ruled out an investigation into the killing of Nijjar and has asked Canada for evidence to support its allegations about New Delhi’s involvement in the case.
+On November 15, Jaishankar said that India has not ruled out an investigation into the killing of Nijjar and has asked Canada for evidence to support its allegations that New Delhi was involved in the murder.